Are you thinking of building out an ADU (accessory dwelling unit) in California to save money, make money, or increase your property value?

 Read our comprehensive guide, which includes all the information you need on ADU laws California created within the last few years.

-If you live in California and you’d like to build a unit on your property, then you’re in luck thanks to the approval of California ADUs.
+If you live in California and you’d like to build a unit on your property, then you’re in luck, thanks to the approval of California ADUs.
 Find out from experienced California ADU lawyers on how to build and what to look for.

 Let’s delve deeper into the details of ADUs.

-An accessory dwelling unit (ADU), often referred to as a granny flat, is a secondary property situated on the same lot as a single-family residence
+An accessory dwelling unit (ADU), often referred to as a granny flat, is a secondary property situated on the same lot as a single-family residence.

 When single residences are zoned, they are generally only zoned for one house on the lot.
-This property is typically considered an R1 which serves as the only house you can have on the lot.
+This property is typically considered an R1, which serves as the only house you can have on the lot.

 This rule was always the case until California passed a law that permitted single-family residents to build secondary units on the same piece of land.

-Before you begin building, it’s necessary to identify the different ADU models
+Before you begin building, it’s necessary to identify the different ADU models.

 Single-family “granny flats” are the most common kind in existence.
-You’ll often see them as a converted guest house, backyard cottages, or garage separate from the actual home.
+You’ll often see them as a converted guest house, backyard cottages, or a garage separate from the actual home.
 Some owners may even build their ADU as a basement unit or outward extension to the existing property.

 One of the key differences between a regular ADU and a junior accessory dwelling unit (JADU) is that the JADU must be enclosed within the primary home.